CS211009-AbhishekRajputAdmin/Prime-Number-On-Odd-Index/README.md

 This example assignment is written for Python For IIST SCOP Platform

 ### The assignment
-Student simply has to print Hello World (in this manner as it is case senstitive) to print use print like this : testIO.print("your output text")
+Student simply has to print weither the number is prime or not by checking it to print use print like this : testIO.print("your output text") to take an input use:- testIO.input()